-The town maintains over 215 miles of roadway, mainly located in residential subdivisions.
-Reports of potholes or other problems on municipal streets or sidewalks should be reported using our online service request or by calling (919) 372-7504.
+The town maintains over 240 miles of roadway, mainly located in residential subdivisions.
+Reports of potholes or other problems on municipal streets or sidewalks should be reported using our online service request.

-Most major and minor thoroughfares are maintained by the North Carolina Department of Transportation (NCDOT).
+Most major and minor thoroughfares in Apex (over 50 miles of roadway) are maintained by the North Carolina Department of Transportation (NCDOT).
 State-maintained roads in Apex include the ones below (not a complete list).
-To report pot holes or other issues on these roads, please contact the North Carolina Department of Transportation at 1-887-DOT-4YOU (1-877-368-4968).

 - Apex Barbecue Road